-Henriette (Henri) Dohnt is a Child and Adolescent Psychologist with a Bachelor of Science (Psychology) and the Master of Psychology (Clinical) and working towards her Clinical Endorsement with the APS.
+Henriette (Henri) Dohnt is a Child and Adolescent Psychologist with a Bachelor of Science (Psychology) and the Master of Psychology (Clinical).
+Henri is registered with the Psychology Board of Australia and working towards her Clinical Endorsement.

 In addition to clinical practice, Henri also works in research at the Queensland Institute for Medical Research investigating the genetic behaviours of academic achievement.